MiDataInt/midataint.github.io/_docs/overview.md

 As the name implies, the MDI was created to support researchers at the University of Michigan; a few instructions are specific to our environment.
-However, the MDI codebase is generic and can be used by any laboratory or organization under the MIT license.
+However, the MDI codebase is generic and can be used by any laboratory or organization for any data analysis need under the MIT license.

 <!-- please do not alter the next line -->